-I’ve been getting emails asking for my thoughts on what the top backpacking trips are in the Canadian Rockies.
+I get lots of emails asking for my thoughts on what the top backpacking trips are in the Canadian Rockies.
 After sending detailed replies, I figured it was time to pull together a blog with my answers.
-And summer will be upon us before long so it doesn’t hurt to start planning – and in fact in just a few months reservations for backcountry sites start to open up.
+Here’s my list of what I consider to be the top 5 backpacking trips in the Canadian Rockies.

 Unfortunately the season for hiking the Skyline Trail is short.
 Don’t even think of booking campsites until late July after the snow has disappeared from The Notch.
 And by the end of September – in a good year – the season is over.

 If you start at the Maligne Lake trailhead, then the total elevation gain over the length of the trip is 1205 meters (3953 feet), a tolerable amount of climbing over two to three days.
 For more information on backpacking the trail check out this blog.

 The Skoki Circuit is a super accessible backpacking loop offering first rate alpine scenery including gorgeous turquoise-coloured lakes, pretty meadows and the barren looking Slate Mountains.
 Unfortunately you won’t be alone for much of it.

 Not only do backpackers vie for limited campsite space but you must share the trail with hikers planning to spend the night at Skoki Lodge.

 There’s a reason for its mass appeal.
 It’s not a difficult backpack and the effort/reward ratio is high.
 The views from the top of Deception Pass are a highlight and much of the hiking is above treeline.
 Allow three days, and more time if you want to take some of the side trips.
 The description for the full loop trail is here.

 You can also read about backpacking to Baker Lake.